mortie23/fastapi-linear-model-demo/README.md

 ### Publish it

-To follow this process you don't need this step, but if you do, you will want to sign up for Docker Hub.
+To follow this process, you don't need this step, but if you do, you will want to sign up for Docker Hub.

 1. Sign up to Docker Hub
 1. Create an access token